vkhatri/chef-javadeploy/README.md

 	}

+Note:

->> If attribute `node['javadeploy']['file_revision']` is not configured, LWRP will not lookup local file for revisions value.
+	If attribute `node['javadeploy']['file_revision']` is not configured,
+	LWRP will not lookup local file for revisions value.

->> If a repository or repository revisions are not present in the file, LWRP will try to look up revisions in next configured precedence.
+	If a repository or repository revision attributes are not present in the file, LWRP will try to look up revisions in next configured precedence.

-Managing repoisitory revisions from a local json file could be a problem especially running in cloud infrastructure where node replacement or rebuils requires its preservation.
+Managing repository revisions from a local json file could be a problem especially running in cloud infrastructure where node replacement or rebuild requires its preservation.

 But, it is a quick solution to verify the revision without making any change in cookbook or data bag.

 ## Cookbook LWRP Revision from Data Bag Hierarchy

 Managing repository revisions using data bag is a better way if revisions are keep changing very frequently and revisions vary among nodes, clusters and environments.

 **Enable Data Bag Revisions for One or All Repositories**

-To configure a repository revisions using databag, simply set lwrp resource attribute `:databag_revision`, default value is configured by attribute `node['javadeploy']['databag_revision']`.
+To configure a repository revisions using data bag, simply set LWRP resource attribute `:databag_revision`, default value is configured by attribute `node['javadeploy']['databag_revision']`.

 By setting attribute `node['javadeploy']['databag_revision']` to `true`, all repositories or LWRP resources will look up data bag for revisions depending upon the precedence.